KC6thleen/audioverse-mobile/README.md

 # AudioVerse Mobile

-This is the repository for the next-generation iOS and Android apps for AudioVerse in React Native
+This is the repository for the next-generation iOS and Android apps for AudioVerse in React Native.

 AudioVerse is a website dedicated to spreading God's word through free sermon audio and much more.
-If you would like to learn more about AudioVerse please visit https://audioverse.org
+If you would like to learn more about AudioVerse please visit [https://audioverse.org](https://audioverse.org).

 You can download our apps from the [App Store](https://itunes.apple.com/us/app/audioverse/id726998810?mt=8) or [Google Play Store](https://play.google.com/store/apps/details?id=org.audioverse.exodus) or build them yourself using